Thermodynamic Phase Transition and global stability of the Regular Hayward Black hole Surrounded by Quintessence: Expression of the metric of Hayward black hole surrounded by quintessence

-Kiselev proposed a new solution of the metric for static and spherically symmetric space-times in presence of quintessence \cite{Re9}.
-This new solution depends on the state parameter of quintessence $\omega_{q}$.
-Through this work, it results that the expression of metric function of such black hole surrounded by quintessence is obtained by adding the term $-\frac{a}{r^{3(\omega_{q}+1)}}$ to that of the black hole free from quintessence \cite{Re9,Rso3}.
-The parameter $\omega_{q}$ in that term is the state parameter of quintessence dark energy and $a$ is the positive normalization factor related to the density of quintessence.
+Kiselev proposed a new solution of the metric for static and spherically symmetric space-time in the presence of quintessence \cite{Re9}.
+Through that work, it results that the expression of the metric function of such black hole surrounded by quintessence is obtained by adding the term $-\frac{a}{r^{3\omega_{q}+1}}$ to that of the black hole free from quintessence \cite{Re9,Rso3}. $\omega_{q}$ is the state parameter of quintessence dark energy ranges between $-1$ and $-\frac{1}{3}$ and $a$ represents the normalization factor related to density of quintessence $\rho_{q}$ by the relation $\rho_{q}=-\frac{a}{2}\frac{3\omega_{q} }{r^{3(\omega_{q}+1)}}$.
+Actually, the values o the normalization factor is assumed to be positive and very low \cite{Re9,Rek09,R4}.